Interspousal Transfer Deed California: Protecting Community Property During Refinance

 If at all possible, before signing any type of deed transferring your interest to your spouse, it is best to seek advice from an attorney.
 Preferably spouses enter into clear written agreements detailing the purpose for the quitclaim deed—in this article, to refinance for better interest rates—and their intent to maintain the prior status quo or other new apportionments of property interest, and an agreement to sign a new deed following the refinance.

 Be aware of the potential consequences of signing a deed conveying their interest in a property to one spouse alone in order to obtain a more favorable interest rate.
 The type of deed, whether it be a Quitclaim Deed or an Interspousal Transfer Grant Deed, can greatly impact the outcome in a contested divorce proceeding.
 It is best practice to seek legal advice before signing any type of deed transferring your interest to your spouse and to clearly document any agreements or intentions regarding the property.
-The Family Law Team at Naimish & Lewis, APC is here to help you understand your rights, responsibilities, and options regarding the marital contract.
-We invite you to schedule an initial consultation with one of our experienced attorneys to ensure that you are fully informed and protected.
-Contact us today to learn more.
+If you are considering a refinance and need guidance on an interspousal transfer deed in California, or if you’re facing a divorce and concerned about transmutation of property California law, our Family Law Team at Naimish & Lewis, APC can help.
+We invite you to schedule an initial consultation to understand your rights regarding California community property refinance and ensure your assets are protected.